phate999/Isolated-Networks-Toolkit/readme.txt

 You will need a license file to license routers.
 Contact servicessupport@cradlepoint.com for assistance.

-You will need to download the NCOS file to upgrade your NCOS (firmware).
-To download NCOS, use the included "get_fw.py" script - enter your API keys at the top and run it.
+To download NCOS, use the included "Download NCOS.py" script - enter your API keys at the top and run it.

-Uploaded License Files are saved in the licenses/ folder Uploaded NCOS Files are saved in the NCOS/ folder
+Uploaded License Files are saved in the licenses/ folder Uploaded NCOS Files are saved in the NCOS/ folder Uploaded configs are saved in the configs/ folder.
 Logs are saved in the logs/ folder.

-aterrell@cradlepoint.com